zeph7/android-kotlin-Recipe-app/README.md

 Build a Recipe Finder app with Remote API accessible using Google's Volley Library

 It is a Recipe Finder app with Internet permissions enabled to access JSON data from remote API using Volley Library.
-The JSON data bacically include JSON Objects and JSON Array as well.
+The JSON data basically include JSON Objects and JSON Array as well.
 For every search of a recipe a custom ListView holds the info: `Recipe Title`, `Recipe Thumbnail`, `Recipe Ingredients` and `Link`.
 All the data of this ListView is Parsed from Remote API, more specifically [Recipe Puppy API](http://www.recipepuppy.com/about/api/) accessible with the help of [Volley Library](https://developer.android.com/training/volley/).

 Its a Networking App which uses Google's Volley Networking Library!!